carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 # Background
 A metagenomics study is one in which we study the genetic composition of various species that coexist in a defined and preferably closed space.
-Examples of a closed space are parts of the human body,
+Examples of these studies are gut and nasopharinx human metagenomes that may be used in biomedical research.
+There are also environmental samples that can be terrestrial or marine metagenomes, and finally the agroindustry has interest in study the microorganism communities that live in plant roots and leaves.

-## What is cuatro Cienegas
+## Cuatro Cienegas
 <a href="{{ page.root }}/fig/md-01-data-Stromatolites.jpeg">
   <img src="{{ page.root }}/fig/md-01-data-Stromatolites.jpeg" alt="Cuatro Cienegas" />
 </a>